inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_iam_user.md

 `user_password_last_used`
 : The date and time, in ISO 8601 date-time format , when the user's password was last used to sign in to an Amazon Web Services website.

-`permissions_boundary_type`
+`permissions_boundary`
 : The permissions boundary usage type that indicates what type of IAM resource is used as the permissions boundary for an entity.
-This data type can only have a value of Policy.

-`permissions_boundary_arn`
-: The ARN of the policy used to set the permissions boundary for the user or role.

 `user_tags`
 : A list of tags that are associated with the user.